rladies/rladiesguide/content/rocur/admin guide/index.en.md

    - Alt Text: When uploading an image into Tweetdeck, a gray button will appear at the bottom of the image labelled "Add description."
 In the text field, we currently write:
    > Curator **[NAME]**, **[Role/Title]** at **[Organization]**.
 They say: "**[copy text about what they do in R]**"
 * They will need to visit [tweetdeck.twitter.com](https://tweetdeck.twitter.com/) while logged into their twitter account in order to tweet from the account.

+#### Right before they start their curation:
+* Change the profile picture for the account to the photo provided by the curator.
+* In the description, write their Twitter handle after "This week's curator:"

 #### Sample email ~1-2 days before the first day of curating

 >Hi NAME,